-CGC is working with partners on Capitol Hill, on the campaign trail and in the environment and finance communities to create a national Clean Energy Jobs Fund to put five million people to work and build a cleaner and better future.
+CGC is working with partners on Capitol Hill, on the campaign trail and in the environment and finance communities to create a national Clean Energy Accelerator to put 5 million people to work and build a cleaner and better future.

-Momentum is growing to start a national Clean Energy Jobs Fund that would create five million jobs building clean power projects – from wind and solar generation to transmission to energy efficiency and EV charging equipment.
+Momentum is growing to start a national Clean Energy Accelerator that would create five million jobs building clean power projects – from wind and solar generation to transmission to energy efficiency and EV charging equipment.

 The fund has been introduced as legislation as S. 2057 by Senators Markey, Van Hollen, Schatz and Blumenthal and H.R.
 5416 Rep. Debbie Dingell.
-Presidential candidates on the 2020 campaign trail have also proposed or endorsed new institutions built around the green bank model.
+President-elect Biden has backed the idea.

 Between now and 2021, CGC’s campaign will seek to build support from Congress, from presidential candidates, from investors, from environmental justice communities and others to ensure a national green bank is formed.
 The campaign includes communication, events, research, publications and more.

 To date, CGC has analyzed the proposal and found that such an institution capitalized with $35 billion in federal funds could mobilize up to $1 trillion in total public and private investment.
 CGC has also conducted: